smartgic/ansible-role-prepi/README.md

 - Manage I2C, SPI & UART interfaces _(customizable)_
 - Set CPU governor to `performance` to avoid context switching between the `idle*` kernel functions _(customizable)_
 - Install and configure PulseAudio (non-system wide) _(customizable)_
+- Reboot the Raspberry Pi when new firmware or EEPROM are installed _(customizable)_

 This role has been developed on a Raspberry Pi 4B with [Raspberry Pi OS 64-bit](https://downloads.raspberrypi.org/raspios_arm64/images).